A 6-d View of Stellar Shells: Application: Determination of the Host Potential

-Instead, a more correct approach is to perform an $E$-dependent shuffling for every particle.
-In brief, we assign a "shuffled" value of $\theta_r$ for each particle, by sampling the value of $\theta_r$ from a random particle that is relatively close to the original particle in energy space.
+{Instead, we designed a more complicated approach, shuffling particles in a sliding window in energy space.} Namely, we assign a new ``shuffled'' value of $\theta_r$ for each particle by taking it from a random particle that is relatively close to the original particle in energy space.
 For a particle labelled by $i$: \begin{enumerate} \item Find all particles with energies in the range $|E - E^i| < E_\text{window}$. $E_\text{window}$ must be chosen such that it covers an energy range large compared to the typical energy spanned by shells, but small compared to the energy scale on which the distribution of $\theta_r$ varies.
 In our case, we use the simple recipe $E_\text{window} = (\max(E)-\min(E))/10$. \item Choose a random particle $j$ from the subset above, with a probability given by an Epanechnikov kernel,

 \item Set the shuffled angle $\theta_r^{\text{shuf}, i}$ to the value of $\theta_r^j$ of the sampled particle. \end{enumerate} The result of this shuffling in both $(E, \theta_r)$ and $E_\text{apo}$ space is shown in the second and fifth panels of Fig.~\ref{fig:KLD_grid}.
 This procedure is successful even when applied to a heavily contaminated sample, as it is able to retain to a large degree both the energy and angle structure of the background particles.